The leadership team supports the Board of Directors and oversees the day-to-day operations of the College.

 Chief Product and Publications Officer

 Jennifer Walsh serves as Chief Product and Publications Officer.
-She oversees ACOG’s clinical and educational product development, publishing, and meetings and exhibits programs.
+She oversees ACOG's product development, publishing, and meetings and exhibits programs.

-Prior to joining ACOG, Ms. Walsh served as the product lead for the Society for Human Resources (SHRM) eLearning and micro-credentialing portfolio.
-At the American Psychiatric Association (APA), she led product development efforts, launching the DSM-5 mobile app and leading platform migration and enhancements for APA’s digital publishing and online learning products.
-At Palladian Partners, a public health communications agency, Ms. Walsh directed projects supporting publications, digital media, and meetings and events contracts with the National Institutes of Health, Centers for Disease Control, and National Institute of Justice.
+Prior to joining ACOG, Ms. Walsh served in product development roles for the Society for Human Resources (SHRM) and the American Psychiatric Association (APA).
+Additionally, Ms. Walsh served in leadership roles at Palladian Partners, a public health communications agency, where she directed projects supporting publications, digital media, and meetings and events contracts with the National Institutes of Health, Centers for Disease Control, and National Institute of Justice.

 Ms. Walsh holds a BA in History from Lehigh University and is an active member of the Society for Scholarly Publishing (SSP), the American Society of Association Executives (ASAE), and the American Historical Association (AHA).